velichkoals/aim/README.md

 <h3>💭 Description:</b></h3>

-- мини-игра на меткость
+- Aim mini-game 🎯
-- I used such technologies in the project:  `JS` и `CSS`
+- I used such technologies in the project: `JS,HTML,CSS`
-- parallax effect при движении мышью
+- Parallax effect
-- адаптивный макет под смартфоны📱✅

-- I used such technologies in the project:JS,HTML,CSS
-- Only for PC 🖥 ✅
+- Responsive layout for smartphone📱 and PC 🖥✅